Mud-dwelling moray

-The mud-dwelling moray, Diaphenchelys pelonates, is an eel of the family Muraenidae, and the only species in the genus Diaphenchelys.
-It was described by John E. McCosker and John Ernest Randall in 2007.
+The mud-dwelling moray (Diaphenchelys pelonates) is a species of eel in the family Muraenidae It was described by John E. McCosker and John Ernest Randall in 2007.
 It is a marine, tropical eel which is known from Indonesia, in the western Pacific Ocean.
 It dwells at a depth range of 15 to 32 m, and inhabits muddy bottoms, from which its species epithet, "pelonates" (translating literally as "mud dweller", from Ancient Greek, and treated as a noun in apposition), is derived.
 Males can reach a maximum total length of 46.5 cm.